GuxJ02/DeltaVCalculatorSFS/README.md

 # 🚀 SFS Δv Calculator

-> Calculate the total Δv (delta-V) produced by a multistage launch vehicle—stage in the movile game app.
+> Calculate the total Δv (delta-V) produced by a multistage launch vehicle—stage in Spaceflight Simulator.

 ---